Who We Are and How We Work

 Our team is led by founding Director and Principal Clinical Psychologist, Dr Mimma Nikoloski.
 You can read more about Dr Nikoloski below.

 Ph.D (Clinical Psychology), Master (Clinical Psychology), Bachelor of Science (Psychology) (Honours)

 Member of the Australian Psychological Society (MAPS)

-Member of Clinical College of the Australian Psychological Society (MCCLP)
+Fellow of the Clinical College of the Australian Psychological Society (FCCLP)

 Member of Australian Clinical Psychologists Association (MACPA)

 Member of Western Australian Autism Diagnostician’s Forum (WAADF)

 Dr Nikoloski is an experienced Clinical Psychologist who works with children, adolescents, adults and families.
 She works full-time providing clinical psychology services as the Director of Perth Clinical Psychologists.
 Dr Nikoloski is experienced in the assessment and treatment of individuals of all ages for psychological problems such as anxiety, depression, intellectual disabilities, autism spectrum disorder, psychotic disorders, personality disorders, cultural issues, infertility and reproductive issues, relationships issues (parent-child, couples and families) and trauma issues.

 Dr Nikoloski is an APS Autism and PDD Identified Practitioner and conducts Autism Spectrum Disorder Diagnostic assessments for children, adolescents and adults.
 She also conducts complex cognitive and educational assessments.